VGNBug/ProRata-API/README.md

 It can be forked and refactored for use as the basis of other projects.

 ## Developer Setup ##
-This is a quickstart guide to help you get up and running with development of the ProRata-API.
+This is a quickstart guide to help you get up and running with development of ProRata-Server.

 ### Prerequisites ###
 You will need to have set up the ProRata-Database, which currently uses PostgreSQL 9.4.